Ingrid Burrington: Career

 Burrington has also held adjunct teaching positions at Cooper Union (2018), Rhode Island School of Design (2017), and School for Poetic Computation (2015-2016).
-As of spring 2020 she is involved in the Humans in Residence (HIRs) program within the NYU Tische School of The Arts.
+As of spring 2020 she is involved in the Humans in Residence (HIRs) program within the NYU Tisch School of The Arts.

 Selected events and exhibitions

 Some of the most recent events and exhibitions that have displayed her work include: